daniel-molina/visualequation/doc/UI.md

 Killed subeq is saved on the kill-ring (see related shell-like section).

-##### Delete usupeq (C-w)
-If supeq is a juxted, vanish it (with all its subeqs).
-Else, replace it with a PVOID.

-Killed subeq is saved on the kill-ring (see related shell-like section).

-> **Note**: It uses readline keybinding command for unix-word-rubout, which is
-> quite related to this action.
-See also C-BACKSPACE and M-C-?/M-C-h
-> (backward-kill-word).

 ##### Massive-size destruction (SHIFT-C-DEL)
 Delete every mate from the cursor to the right.
 Those which cannot be totally removed without flatting blocks will have their lops flatted.
 Use C-k if you